How To Shave Your Balls The Right Way

 So, you want to shave your balls — or, more specifically, your ball sac — and have some questions.
 Why you want to do this is for you alone to know.
 Perhaps this is the next uncharted territory in your manscaping explorations, or maybe it’s to appease a partner.
 It could be for neither of these reasons, or both of them.
 It doesn’t matter.

-What does matter is that you’re seeking advice on how to shave your balls or how to shave your pubes and that’s good because it can get, well, a bit tricky.
-We wonder: Where do I start?
+What does matter is that you’re seeking advice on how to shave your balls or how to shave your pubes and that’s good because it can be, well, a bit tricky.
+Where do I start?
 What direction should I move the razor?
 What, if any, aftercare products should I use?
 These are all good questions to ask.
 If I nick my scrotum too deeply will liquid spring from it as though it were a punctured water bed?
-Is not a good question to ask.
+Is not.

 “I get questions about this all the time in the shop,” says Mike Gilman, founder of DC-based barbershop and men’s spa Grooming Lounge.
 “I know too much about ball shaving.”